scala/scala3/docs/_docs/internals/specialized-traits.md

  - cannot contain member definitions.

-So each such class instance is of the form `new A[Ts](ps1)...(psN) {}` where `A` is a specialized trait and the type parameters `Ts` and term parameters `ps1, ,,, psN` which can also be absent.
+So each such class instance is of the form `new A[Ts](ps1)...(psN) {}` where `A` is a specialized trait and the type parameters `Ts` and term parameters `ps1, ,,, psN` can also be absent.

 The restrictions ensure that each time we create an instance of a specialized trait we know statically the classes of all `Specialized` type arguments.
 This enables us to implement the following expansion scheme: